Fall of Nineveh: Account of the battle

 The "Mask of Sargon of Akkad" (dated circa 2250 BC) was found in 1931 in Nineveh: it was probably mutilated during the destruction of Nineveh by the Medes and Babylonians in 612 BC.

 One of the recountings of the actual battle is taken from the excerpts of Persica, written by Ctesias, preserved in Diodorus Siculus and Photius, whose account may have been mixed with accounts of other battles.

 According to a Babylonian clay tablet discovered in the 19th century named the Fall of Nineveh Chronicle, there was a bitter 12-year struggle between Babylon and Assyria, as well as civil wars in Assyria itself.
 They describe that in the tenth year of Nabopolassar (616 BC) the Babylonians defeated the Assyrian army and marched up the river, sacking Mane, Sahiri and Baliḫu.

 The conflict was renewed the next year, with the Assyrians mustering their army and driving the Babylonians back to Takritain.
 Nabopolassar stationed his army in the fortress of Takritain, and the two armies fought there the next year.
 The Assyrians were beaten and retreated to Assyria.

 The Babylonians then allied with the Medes and Scythians.
-The Median army took Tarbisu, near Nineveh, and encamped nearby; they then attacked the city of Assur, with the Babylonian text recounting how in 614 BC their Median ally destroyed Assur's temples and sacked the city, but their army did not reach the city until after the plundering had been done.
+The Median army took Tarbiṣu, near Nineveh, and encamped nearby; they then attacked the city of Assur, with the Babylonian text recounting how in 614 BC their Median ally destroyed Assur's temples and sacked the city, but their army did not reach the city until after the plundering had been done.

 In 612 BC, the Babylonians mustered their army again and joined with Median king Cyaxares encamping against Nineveh.
-They laid siege to the city for three months and, in August, finally broke through the defenses and began plundering and burning the city.
+In May, they laid siege to the city for three months and, in August, finally broke through the defenses and began plundering and burning the city.
 The major factor in the city’s downfall was the Medes.
 The Assyrian King Sin-shar-ishkun was killed in the siege.
 His brother Ashur-uballit II was made King of Assyria.
 He refused to submit, however, and successfully fought his way out of Nineveh, founding a final capital at Harran.
+The fighting and the looting of the city continued until August 10, after which the invading forces withdrew.

 According to tradition laid out in Diodorus, the Tigris river flooded the city.
 While his account is often suspect, this aspect has been given attention.
 The allied armies entered the area of the outer wall and fought to enter the palace.
+According to one theory, the invading forces diverted the Khosr River, a tributary of the Tigris, generating a flood that allowed them to breach Nineveh's walls.
 Temples were looted and the palace was burned, though this did not destroy the city, and may have aided the preservation of clay texts.